Back in the November 2005 issue of Contractor we had brief look at the M.R.S Company (Mississippi Road Supply) of Flora, Mississippi, USA.

 Following WW2, many of these machines were sold as army surplus and found their way into civilian hands where they were used in construction and agriculture.

-M.R.S. did not rest on their laurels and began to develop further different types of tractor units.
+M.R.S. did not rest on its laurels and began to develop further different types of tractor units.

-As Bucyrus-Erie were by now a prime supplier of equipment to International Harvester, supply of ancillary equipment could not be guaranteed so M.R.S. formed an alliance with the Wooldridge Manufacturing Co., of California.
+As Bucyrus-Erie was by now a prime supplier of equipment to International Harvester, supply of ancillary equipment could not be guaranteed so M.R.S. formed an alliance with the Wooldridge Manufacturing Co., of California.

 This arrangement, which was beneficial to both parties, lasted until 1958 and was responsible for the development of some of the largest single open bowl scrapers ever built.

 By this I mean that while M.R.S. built the chassis and some primary systems, all of the other necessary components were supplied by outside manufacturers (similar to the way that Peterbilt or Kenworth build a truck).